unioslo/harborapi/docs/usage/retry.md

 ### Wait generators

 In the example we define the custom wait generator function `adder`, which takes the arguments `base` and `value`.
 These parameters both have the default value `1`.
-However, we can override the default arguments by passing them to the `RetrySettings` constructor as keyword arguments.
-Any extra keyword arguments passed to the `RetrySettings` constructor will be passed to the wait generator function:
+If we want to, we can override the default arguments by passing them to the `RetrySettings` constructor as keyword arguments.

+Any extra keyword arguments passed to the `RetrySettings` constructor will in turn be passed to the wait generator function:

 ```py
 RetrySettings(